 You’ll get to journey into the great American Southwest.

 The full day experience includes a stop at Antelope Canyon, where you’ll explore with a Navajo guide.
-Then you’ll get to visit Horseshoe bend.

 Last but not least, the Grand Canyon National Park!